|John Somers by Godfrey Kneller|

-John Somers' father who was also named John Somers and had fought for parliament in the civil war, was an attorney at Worcester.
-John got his first education on the city grammar school in his home town of Worcester.
-He then went to university at Oxford to study the law.
-From there he went to practice law at the Middle Temple, becoming an attorney himself at age 25.
-He quickly became entangled in politics because of his interest in constitutional law or perhaps his early acquaintances with politicians started his interest in this field of the law.
-However that may be, he made a thorough study of the judicial aspects of the constitution, and combined with his interest in literature soon began to write about it.
+John Somers quickly became entangled in politics because of his interest in constitutional law, or perhaps his early acquaintance with politicians started his interest in this field of the law.
+However that may be, he made a thorough study of the judicial aspects of the constitution.
+Combined with his interest in literature he soon began to write about it.
 He was however as prudent not to irrevocably bind himself firmly to a party this early in his career.

 Somers had now definitely become one of William's party.
 During the formation of William's first government Pollexfen was made Attorney General in February 1689, only to be succeeded by Treby.
 At about the same time Somers was made Solicitor General in May 1689.
 A lot of people were then busy getting sentences reversed that had been illegally passed against them under the previous governments.
 One of these affairs that would further increase Somers' fame was the revision of the punishment of Titus Oates dealt out under James II.
 Titus Oates had been famous during Charles II's rule for bringing up all kinds of accusations about Catholic treachery, in the end starting a witch hunt in which many innocent people were executed by the courts.
 While Charles II had him sentenced for sedition, James II had had him sentenced for perjury and thrown in jail, only to be let out for a pillory on the anniversaries of his perjuries.
 In the confusion of the revolution he had been set free and had now petitioned the Lords as supreme court of appeal for a revision of his verdict on the technical ground that it had been illegal.
 The nine judges of the house of Lords did unanimously agree that the sentence had been illegal, because the King's Bench that had made the verdict had not been competent in the matter.
 The members of the house of Lords however voted to throw him in jail again and to uphold the verdict of the King's Bench, on the ground that Oates was a liar and probably also insane.